LDS Church Family History Centres in SA

 surnames.
 The transition over many generations was inconsistent

-and followed no logical rules but the IGI tries to apply
+and followed no logical rules but the HRC tries to apply

 rules and the result is that many people are recorded